 in $\Db(Y)$ with $C_0,C_1\in\coh(Y)$.
 But then $\kh^0(\sigma^*(C_1))=0$ (where the cohomology is taken in $\coh(\widetilde{Y})$), a contradiction unless $C_1=0$.
 Since $\sigma$ is surjective, $\Gamma$ is torsion-free.

 Summing up, we have shown that $(\sigma_*\circ\Phi')(M)$ is a torsion-free sheaf on $Y$ with Chern character equal to $\ch(I_l)$.
-But, since the Picard group of $Y$ is isomorphic to $\ZZ$, this implies that $(\sigma_*\circ\Phi')(M)$ is the ideal sheaf of some line in $Y$, which completes the proof of Theorem \ref{thm:main}.
+But, since the Picard group of $Y$ is isomorphic to $\ZZ$, this implies that $(\sigma_*\circ\Phi')(M)$ is the ideal sheaf of some line in $Y$.
+This proves that if an object in $\cat{B}$ is $\sigma$-stable and in the same numerical class of an ideal sheaf of a line in $Y$, then it is actually isomorphic to an ideal sheaf of a line.
+Together with Corollary \ref{cor:stabid}, this completes the proof of Theorem \ref{thm:main}.